 In RPM you can update esteemed and applied measures as well as creating a biography, including research achievements, interests and collaborations.
 Visit the Research Portfolio Manager (RPM) page to download any of the quick reference guides.

 Check membership of UoN Priority Research Centres (PRCs).

 PRC membership is determined by the PRC director/s.
 Once your profile is activated, links to any existing PRC that you have been recorded as a member of will automatically appear in your profile under the 'Groups and Centres' section.
-For queries regarding PRC membership please contact the Research Performance and Systems Unit.
+For queries regarding PRC membership please contact Sarah Taylor.

 Create Group and Non PRC Centre membership details in RPM.

 RPM also maintains researcher membership lists for non-PRC centres and groups.
 If you have a group or centre (non-PRC) membership that is not currently appearing in your profile, please email the Research Performance and Systems Unit.

 Select those publications both affiliated and non-affiliated that you would like to have listed at the top of your publications listings.
 Please see the Quick Reference Guide - Best Output (PDF 959 KB) for more details.
 Please note publications selected as favourite in NURO do not come through as highlighted best publications to your researcher profile.